MLiserb/up4crypto/Top10_week_news/2024/week_03.md

 5. Bitcoin's full network algorithm has been affected by the US tide by 25%

 6. Spot ETF ETF Dynamics this week

-<br> a.
-General Manager of JPMorgan Chase: In May, the spot will not be approved by Taifang ETF for more than 50%
-<br> b.
-TD Cowen: SEC is unlikely to approve spot in the short term ETF
+_ General Manager of JPMorgan Chase: In May, the spot will not be approved by Taifang ETF for more than 50% _ TD Cowen: SEC is unlikely to approve spot in the short term ETF

 8. Fed interest rate cuts may be beneficial to DeFi and stable coins